mikhailshilkov/mikhailio-hugo/content/2018/12/making-sense-of-azure-durable-functions/index.md

 ![Distributed Systems](distributed-system.png)

-<center class="img-caption">Challenges of communication between distributed components</center>
+<figcaption><h4>Challenges of communication between distributed components</h4></figcaption>

 Networks are fundamentally unreliable: they work just fine most of the time, but when they fail, they fail in all kinds of unpredictable and least desirable manners.
 There are books written on the topic of distributed systems architecture.
 TL;DR: it's hard.